planetfederal/workshops/tutorials/osm-routing/src/index.rst

 The OSM data we are using stores all features in three ShapeFiles, one each for points, lines and polygons.
 Road data is stored in the `portland-me.osm-line.shp` file, but it also contains other features that we are not interested in.
 If we look at the data, we’ll notice that roads and other ways always have a value for the attribute `highway` and non-road features have an empty value for this attribute.

 Our first goals for importing will be to only take lines which are actually roads into our database.
 Our second goal will be to eliminate the unnecessary attributes that come with the OSM data.
-Of the 57 attributes in the original ShapeFile, only the following are of interest to us: `highway`; `name`, `oneway`; and `surface`.
+Of the 57 attributes in the original ShapeFile, only the following are of interest to us: ``highway``, ``name``, ``oneway``, ``ref`` and ``surface``.
 Finally, we’ll convert the data from EPSG:4326 to EPSG:3857, which is better suited for viewing city-level data.

 We can use OGR, to load the data into the database accomplish all of the goals we set ourselves above:

 * `-where "highway <> ''"`: only take lines whose `highway` attribute is not empty
-* `-select 'name,highway,oneway,surface'`: take the desired attributes only
+* `-select 'name,highway,oneway,ref,surface'`: take the desired attributes only
 * `-f PostgreSQL PG:"dbname=routing user=postgres"`: load the data into Postgres
 * `-lco GEOMETRY_NAME=the_geom:` store the geometry in an attribute named `the_geom`
 * `-lco FID=id`: store the feature identifying numbers in an attribute named `id`